Qwilr Page Design Tips

 Tip #1: Hero Block

-Hero block is the very first block that your customer will see when they open your Qwilr page.
-Make sure your page title and additional information are easy to read and does not overlap with similar colors as your texts.
+The Hero block is the first section your customer will see when they open your Qwilr page.
+Ensure that your page title and any additional information are easy to read and don’t blend into the background—avoid using text colors that are too similar to the background color.

 Instead of this: